 Select Past Work:

-Some examples of my recent (and recent) projects include:
+Some examples of my current (and recent) projects include:

 Career Inequalities Between Private and Public University Grads (2019): How elite private universities maintain multiple layers of employment advantage for their graduates (using LinkedIn data of graduates’ early jobs).
-Socius (July 23, 2019)
+Socius.

 Giving Fosters Wealth Creation (2019): How large donors in San Diego believe philanthropy can help boost regional economies.
 The Nonprofit Quarterly.

-Student Startups Can Harm Career Pathways (2018): My dissertation on how undergraduate entrepreneurship training programs do not equally benefit all students.
+Student Startups Can Harm Career Pathways (2018): An investigation into how undergraduate entrepreneurship training programs do not equally benefit all students.
+UCSD Doctoral Dissertation.

-Poor Treatment of Adjuncts is Bad for Students (2017): How the mistreatment of adjunct faculty can lead to worse outcomes for students; and suggestions for how to make steps toward a fairer work environment.
+Poor Treatment of Adjuncts is Bad for Students (2017): Book (Stylus Press) about how the mistreatment of adjunct faculty can lead to worse outcomes for students; and suggestions for how to take steps towards a more equitable work environment.
 Stylus Press.
 Here’s a recent (2019) suggestion for a compromise!
 Inside Higher Ed.

-Companies Can Buy Access to Students (2016): How the emergence of corporate partnership programs in university career services centers are changing the face of how some firms can recruit students.
+Companies Can Buy Access to Students (2016): How the emergence of corporate partnership programs in university career services centers are changing the process around how well-resourced firms recruit students.
 Research in Sociology of Organizations.

 Top Firms Hack Recruiting at Top Campuses (2016): How elite universities like Harvard and Stanford let a handful of wealthy firms recruit massively outsized proportions of their students; students who are often ambivalent about working for these gilded employers.
 Sociology of Education.